jupyterhub/pebble-helm-chart/DEV-NOTES.md

     no matter if they come from dependency charts because Helm treats all chart's resources, dependencies or not, like a big set when it installs them.
-- Allow injectiong of CNAMEs on startup ANYTHING -> my-svc for example.
+- DONE: Allow injectiong of CNAMEs on startup ANYTHING -> my-svc for example.
-  - Perhaps: this could perhaps be done through a postStart exec lifecycle hook with a mounted script or executable, or with a third party container.
+  - Idea: this could perhaps be done through a postStart exec lifecycle hook with a mounted script or executable, or with a third party container.

+  - NO: Mounting script/executable strategy failed.
+The docker images are scratch images and have no shell etc, so a full executable is needed to be mounted, but my smallest became 1.8 MB, which breaches the k8s api-servers storage of objects of 1MB.

+  - YES: Using a sidecar container with a dedicated image could work, but why not use a busybox with wget?
+This is what I'm going for now.
 - Set securityContext

 Scope:
 - Limit to use in the same namespace

-With initPostRequests, pebble can communicate with other namespaces With dynamic creation of certs from a fixed root cert, pebble can be located wherever.
+DONE: With initPostRequests, pebble can communicate with other namespaces
+DONE: With dynamic creation of certs from a fixed root cert, pebble can be located wherever.